PrincetonUniversity/job_defense_shield/docs/alert/too_many_cores_per_gpu.md

 - `cores_per_gpu_target`: This should be the number of CPU-cores divided by the number of GPUs per node.
 For instance, for nodes with 96 cores and 8 GPUs, one should use 96/8=12.

-- `cores_per_gpu_limit`: Include jobs where the number of CPU-cores per GPU is equal to or greater than this value.
-One may set this equal to `cores_per_gpu_target` or a value slightly larger.
+- `cores_per_gpu_limit`: Consider jobs where the number of CPU-cores per GPU is equal to or greater than this value.
+One should set this parameter equal to `cores_per_gpu_target` or a value slightly larger.

 - `cores_per_node`: Number of CPU-cores per node.

 - `email_file`: The text file to be used for the email message to users.

-`gpu_hours_threshold`: (Optional) Minimum number of GPU-hours (summed over the jobs) for the user to be considered.
+- `gpu_hours_threshold`: (Optional) Minimum number of GPU-hours (summed over the jobs) for the user to be considered.
 This setting makes it possible to ignore users that are not consuming many resources.
 Default: 0

-- `cpu_eff_threshold`: (Optional) Ignore jobs with a CPU efficiency greater than this value.
+- `cpu_eff_threshold`: (Optional) Ignore jobs with a CPU efficiency (as a percentage) greater than this value.
+For instance, to ignore jobs with CPU efficiency of greater than 80% use `cpu_eff_threshold: 80`.
 Default: 100

-- `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
+- `min_run_time`: (Optional) Minimum run time in minutes for a job to be considered.
 For example, if `min_run_time: 30` is used then jobs that ran for less than 30 minutes are ignored.
 Default: 0

-- `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
+- `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be considered.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).